InstrumentsLearn

 It’s filled with pebbles, beads, or similar items to produce a sound.
 The metal canisters produce a louder sound.

 But in the hands of an expert, the instrument can produce complex rhythms.
-And with the right control, the player can increase and decrease the loudness of the sound to produce variations.
+With the right control, the player can increase and decrease the loudness of the sound to produce variations.
 This control is highly valued in pagode and jazz-samba.

 6. Cavaquinho